Table of Contents

 When You Need More Than Basic Streaming

+For advanced use cases, consider these additional capabilities such as metadata synchronization.
 Many security and industrial applications need metadata synchronized with video:

-- GPS coordinates from mobile cameras
+- GPS coordinates from mobile cameras.

-- Object detection results
+- Object detection results.

-- Sensor readings
+- Sensor readings.

-- Telemetry data
+- Telemetry data.

 Conclusion

+While browsers cannot directly support RTSP protocol, converting to WebRTC is a good answer that provides a superior solution that offers live streaming with sub-250ms latency, universal browser compatibility without plugins, high-quality video delivery, security and scalability.
 The technical challenge of bridging RTSP to browsers is complex, but with the right conversion layer, you can achieve seamless integration that performs better than direct RTSP would have, even if browsers supported it.

 Can any IP camera work with this conversion process?